Southall parks

 About the park

-Mainly formal parkland with small sections set aside for nature conservation, recreation.
-The site also has a playground, play centre, a dual use tennis court and MUGA area shared which is shared with Villiers High School.
-Other features include mosaic globe (designed by local school children), and water cascade.
+The site is mainly formal parkland with areas for nature conservation and recreation.
+It has a playground, play centre, tennis court, and a shared multi use games areas (MUGA) with Villiers High School.
+Other features include a mosaic globe and a water cascade.

 Brief history of site

-The Merricks lived in Southall Haw (a house later known as Southall Park) and were the second largest landowners in the area.
-The house ceased to be a private house from 1839, when it became a private asylum until 1883.
-The asylum was first owned by Sir William Ellis then by Lady Ellis and last by Dr Robert Boyd.
-The asylum then burnt to the ground in 1883, killing the owner and five others.
-Boyd Avenue was named after Dr Boyd.
+The Merricks lived in Southall Haw, later called Southall Park, and were the second largest landowners in the area.
+The house became a private asylum in 1839 and was owned by Sir William Ellis, Lady Ellis, and Dr. Robert Boyd.
+It burned down in 1883, killing Dr. Boyd and five others, and Boyd Avenue was named after him.

-After taking over the park between 1910–1930 the council constructed new footpaths, a bandstand, a circular walk within the former grounds of the house (now the Spring garden), a boating lake, tennis courts, a bowling green, a play area and a pavilion.
-Construction of a boating lake started in 1923 and included and children's paddling pool.
-It consisted of two canal-like structures with a lake at the end.
+Between 1910 and 1930, the council added new footpaths, a bandstand, a circular walk (now the spring garden), a boating lake, tennis courts, a bowling green, a play area, and a pavilion to the park.
+The boating lake, built in 1923, also included a children's paddling pool with two canal-like structures and a lake at the end.

 Wildlife value

-Southall Park is a diverse area of green space in Ealing.
+Southall Park is a diverse area of green space in the borough.
 Numerous flora and fauna species are found in the park including:

 • several native and exotic tree species - English Oak, London Plane, Dawn Redwood, Eucalyptus